 Information about the chairman's role, the difference between the chairman and the leader, who the current chairman and vice chairman are, do they wear a chain, inviting the chairman to your event, how the invitation will be dealt with, what happens on the day of an event, how to verbally address the chairman, order of civic dignitaries, what the chairman's awards are, what the commendation awards are and how to nominate someone for the awards.

-The Vice Chairman of East Riding of Yorkshire Council is Councillor Caroline Fox and she will be accompanied on civic engagements by her son as Consort, Mr Robert Fox.
+The Vice Chairman of East Riding of Yorkshire Council is Councillor Margaret Chadwick and she will be accompanied on civic engagements by her Consort, Mr Chad Chadwick.

 A list of past chairmen of East Riding of Yorkshire Council can be viewed below:

 Past Chairmen of the Council (pdf 85kb opens in new window)

 Since its creation in 1996, East Riding of Yorkshire Council took the decision not to call their Civic Head a Mayor but decided upon the title of Chairman and, in that capacity, it is their duty to represent and promote East Riding of Yorkshire Council at all civic and ceremonial events as well as chairing council meetings.